diegourban/docker-sandbox/README.md

    $(lsb_release -cs) \
    stable"
 ```
+*Sometimes, in a distribution like Linux Mint, you might have to change $(lsb_release -cs) to your parent Ubuntu distribution.
+For example, if you are using Linux Mint Rafaela, you could use trusty.

 Atualize o banco de dados de pacotes, pare ter acesso aos pacotes do Docker a partir do novo repositório adicionado:
 ```